roshanshelke13/ms/replit.md

-# SaaS Template Application
+# EduConnect - NGO Education Management Platform

 ## Overview

-This is a full-stack SaaS template application built with modern web technologies.
-It provides a complete foundation for launching SaaS products, featuring user authentication, payment processing, and a responsive web interface.
-The application follows a monorepo structure with a shared schema, Express backend, and React frontend.
+This is a full-stack NGO education management application built with modern web technologies.
+It provides a comprehensive solution for NGOs to manage educational programs, track student progress, process payments, and demonstrate impact.
+The application features user authentication, Razorpay payment processing, and an intuitive education-focused interface.

 ## User Preferences